 5.1.4.3.1.3 JSON component

 The element that shall identify under which service policy the validation has to be conducted shall be the policy element.
-The contents of this element shall be as specified in clause 4.1.8.1 of [1].
+The contents of this element shall be as specified in clause 4.1.8.1 of DSS-X core v2.0 [1].

 5.1.4.3.2 Component for requesting notifications in a certain language